linuxdweller/Blog/src/content/blog/en/nvim-typescript-config.md

 ## Requirements

-1. NeoVim `v0.10.4`.
+1. Neovim `v0.10.4`.
 I tested this config on `v0.10.4` and this is the version I recommend using with it.
 Some of the included plugins require `v0.10` or greater.
 2. [folke/lazy.nvim](https://lazy.folke.io/installation) installed and setup.